x-motemen/gore/README.md

 ```sh
 gore
 ```
-After a prompt is shown, enter any Go expressions/statements or commands described below.
+After a prompt is shown, enter any Go expressions/statements/functions or commands described below.

-To quit the session, type `Ctrl-D`.
+To quit the session, type `Ctrl-D` or use `:q` command.

 ## Features